 We’ll highlight the difference between a digital, keyboard, and stage piano and their subtypes.

-In each category, we’ll give a quick introduction its type, cover the defining characteristics of each group, identify the intended audience, and provide a few notable models from the category.
+In each category, we’ll give a quick introduction to its type, cover the defining characteristics of each group, identify the intended audience, and provide a few notable models from the category.

 Digital Pianos vs Keyboards